procount/pinn/README_PINN.md

 There is no onscreen keyboard in PINN, so a local keyboard will be needed to enter wifi credentials, unless the wifi is preconfigured.

 **NOTE: CEC implementations vary between TV manufacturers.
 The above key mappings work on Samsung TVs supporting their Anynet+.
-Other TV brands may not work as well, but the mouse simulation is designed to work on most TVs.
+Other TV brands may not work as well, but the mouse simulation is designed to work on most TVs.**

-If your TV does not work as above and you are willing to help debug the problem, please let me know so I can identify the differences and include support for your brand of TV.**
+It is now possible to program your own set of key mappings for your particular remote.
+To do this you should create a `cec_keys.json` file.
+See the [cec_keys.md](cec_keys.md) document on how to do this.
+The default mappings are listed in the [wiki](https://github.com/procount/pinn/wiki/Default-CEC-Key-mappings-for-cec_keys.json).

 ### How to use with the Raspberry Pi Touch Display